Consensys/doc.ethsigner/docs/HowTo/Monitor-Nodes/Metrics.md

         ```

     !!! note

         Alternatively create your own YAML file and add the above example configuration.

-1. [Start Besu].

 1. Start EthSigner with the
     [`--metrics-enabled`](../../Reference/CLI/CLI-Syntax.md#metrics-enabled) option.